Zhorod/MyDaemon/README.md

-# MyDaemon
+# mydeamonV0
-This is the repository for the MyDaemon project to create a digital friend.
+test repository for the future MyDaemon project